-At the moment it can be hard to know what to do if you're unwell.
-It's still important to get medical help if you need it.
+At the moment it can be hard to know what to do if you're unwell or have a concern about your health.

 Health information and advice